daldaron/cs175/README.md

 	Based on what other students have suggested, we may use and modify the ResNet framework to build a CNN to estimate hand poses.
 However, should it not suit our needs, we will instead build our own network using the PyTorch framework initially.
 We may branch out to Keras or TensorFlow should they suit our needs better.

 Individual Student Responsibilities
 Christian Shenk:
 * Implementing the CNN’s framework.
 * Generating data should we decide to use video.

 Eduardo Corona:
+* Write DataLoader Class
 * Implementing the CNN’s framework.
 * Tune hyperparameters.
 * Convert CNN to CoreML format if time allows
 * Generating data should we decide to use video

 David Aldarondo:
 * Train model
 * Implement the cross validation algorithm
 * Tune hyperparameters.
 * Generate data should we decide to use video